andrantis/ember-training/README.md

     }
 });

-Ember data doesn't work in for this use case since logging in is outside normal CRUD operations.
+Ember data does not work in for this use case since logging in is outside normal CRUD operations.
 However a regular Ember.Object works perfectly as a model, all we need is a username and password.

 Also we are injecting our session service into our login route, we will use it momentarily.